gc3pie/gc3pie/docs/users/env-vars.rst

   of the default ``$HOME/.gc3/gc3pie.conf``; if undefined or empty, the usual configuration file is loaded.

+  If this variable is defined, the logging configuration file is looked for in the same directory as the ``gc3pie.conf`` file, falling back to ``$HOME/.gc3/gc3pie.log.conf`` if not found there.

 `GC3PIE_ID_FILE`

   Path to the a shared state file, used for recording the "next